opencog/opencog/opencog/eva/README.md

 Status
 ------
-This is version 0.0.0 of the project.
-Nothing is here yet.
+This is version 0.0.1 of the project.
+Almost nothing is here yet.
 There's going to be lots of miscellaneous experiments and a mish-mash of code.

 Resources: